Beilfuss/receipts-generator/readme.md

 ## To-do list

-- Make it possible to create a receipt for a specific reason;
+- Make it possible to create one receipt for a specific reason;
 - Use a JS library to print PDFs so that the app works on smartphones.